-DELIVERABLE OBJECTIVE OUTCOME Filling of vacant positions and Enhanced capacitation for Ensuring adequate working space is created to the construction of new increased service delivery enable the recruitment of more staff members for extended municipal offices Enhanced working space for vacant positions.
-This will further allow for a safer staff members working environment to be created which will also enable the speedy and efficient delivery of services by the municipality.
+DELIVERABLE OBJECTIVE OUTCOME Filling of vacant positions and Enhanced capacitation for Ensuring adequate working space is created to the construction of new increased service delivery enable the recruitment of more staff members for extended municipal offices vacant positions.
+This will further allow for a safer

+Enhanced working space for working environment to be created which will also staff members enable the speedy and efficient delivery of services by the municipality.
 Urban Tarred Roads & Storm Enhanced road network safety CBD and Urban-Residential roads, which will bare Water Systems Rehabilitation through upgrading of Urban access benefits to users, attracting investors, and Road infrastructure and enhance safety for all users. reducing flood waters on roads by upgrading the storm water systems.
 Attraction of investors.
-Rural Roads Creating network of safe Rural Accessibility of basic services by communities in Road infrastructure and rural areas and enabling a linkage to be created increase accessibility to CBD with primary nodes and public services such as and public services. health.
-Electrification Infill Reduction of Electrification In- All In-fills to be fully connected. fills.
-Local Economic Development Attracting and retaining Well serviced, properly zoned, and structured areas -Infrastructure Development, investors. for industrial, commercial, agricultural, mining, Extension and Upgrade of manufacturing and tourism activities, which will Industrial Area, Development cater for investor's interests. of Agri-Hub and Mining-SLP's Implementation Job Creation Opportunities Advance sustainable livelihood Initiatives that will eradicate poverty and create Programme (Poverty within the community. sustainable environment and opportunities through Alleviation Programme} Within the community.
-Poverty Alleviation Programmes.
-Municipal Zibambele (EPWP) Programme, which enrolls 190 Participants and 110 CWP participants.
-Submission of Compliance Municipality to abide to local Compliance on the Section 72 Reports, Preparation Reports as per legislations government legislations, of the Financial Statements as per legislation provincial and national requires, and regular sitting of council meetings as legislations. per legislation requires.
-Implementation of the Municipality to enhance Approval of the Budget and IDP by Municipal Municipal Finance performance through Council, as per legislation requires.
-Monitoring Management Act, No 56 of implementation of systems and Finances of the Municipality through cash flows and 2003 and Municipal Systems compliance. expenditure reports which are submitted to Council Act, No 32 of 2000 and other authorities.
+Rural Roads Creating network of safe Rural Accessibility of basic services by communities in rural Road infrastructure and increase areas and enabling a linkage to be created with accessibility to CBD and public primary nodes and public services such as health. services.
+Electrification Infill Reduction of Electrification In- All In-fills to be fully connected. fills. , Local Economic Development Attracting and retaining Well serviced, properly zoned, and structured areas -Infrastructure Development, investors. for industrial, commercial, agricultural, mining, Extension and Upgrade of manufacturing and tourism activities, which will Industrial Area, Development cater for investor's interests. of Agri-Hub and Mining-SLP's Implementation Job Creation Opportunities Advance sustainable livelihood Initiatives that will eradicate poverty and create Programme (Poverty within the community. sustainable environment and opportunities through Alleviation Programme} Poverty Alleviation Programmes.
+Municipal Zibambele (EPWP) Programme, which enrolls 190 Submission of Compliance Municipality to shide to lead Participants and 110 CWP participants.
+Submission of Compliance Reports as per legislations Municipality to abide to local Compliance on the Section 72 Reports, Preparation of the Financial Statements as per legislation neports as per registations government legislations, • provincial and national requires, and regular sitting of council meetings as Implementation of the legislations.
+Municipality to enhance per legislation requires.
+Approval of the Budget and IDP by Municipal Council, Municipal Finance performance through as per legislation requires.
+Monitoring Finances of Management Act, No 56 of implementation of systems and the Municipality through cash flows and expenditure 2003 and Municipal Systems compliance. reports which are submitted to Council and other Act, No 32 of 2000 authorities.
 Refuse Removal (Waste & Creation of a safe and clean Clean environment by collecting refuse in all Environmental Management) environment for stakeholders Dannhauser, with intervention made CWP, and the community.
 Municipal Zibambele (EPWP)